microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-get-started.md

 To make things easier later, it's helpful to understand the different [types of permissions](/azure/active-directory/develop/v1-permissions-and-consent#types-of-permissions) within Azure AD.
 Apps with delegated permissions require a signed-in user.
 Application-based permissions don't need a signed-in user, and can often run as a background service.

-After you register your bot, if you'd like to [add your bot to Microsoft Teams](/microsoftteams/platform/concepts/calls-and-meetings/registering-calling-bot), make sure you understand how to use [Developer Portal for Teams](/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) and define the required metadata.
+After you register your bot, if you'd like to [add your bot to Microsoft Teams](/microsoftteams/platform/concepts/calls-and-meetings/registering-calling-bot), make sure you understand how to use the [Developer portal for teams](/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) and define the required metadata.

 ## Manage the state of the bot